skiadas/FunctionalProgrammingCourse/notes/random_numbers.md

 Computers are *deterministic*: Given a certain state of things, they produce a consistent result.

-To have the appearance of "random-ness", computers often implement what is known as a "pseudo-random number generator".
+To have the appearance of "randomness", computers often implement what is known as a **pseudo-random number generator**.
 This is a *deterministic* function that given one value produces a new value, in such a way that those values appear to be unrelated to each other, and uniformly distributed across the range of values (so that each number is equally likely to show up).

 BUT this is still a deterministic function: We provide it with an initial number "seed", and it will produce a consistent set of "random-looking" numbers, but always the same set for the same seed.
 This helps us write tests for code that uses the random number generator.